Hana Kimura Memorial Show 2

-The Hana Kimura Memorial Show 2 (木村花メモリアルマッチ『またね』, Kimura Hana Memoriaru Matchi "Matane" 2) was the second Japanese professional wrestling memorial show and pay-per-view event promoted by Kyoko Kimura to commemorate the two-year anniversary of the death of her daughter Hana Kimura, who committed suicide on May 23, 2020.
+The Hana Kimura Memorial Show 2 (木村花メモリアルマッチ『またね』, Kimura Hana Memoriaru Matchi "Matane" 2) was the second Japanese professional wrestling memorial show and pay-per-view event promoted by Kyoko Kimura to commemorate the second anniversary of the death of her daughter Hana Kimura, who committed suicide on May 23, 2020.
 The event took place on May 23, 2022 at Korakuen Hall in Tokyo, Japan with a limited attendance due to the COVID-19 pandemic.
 The event was broadcast live by FITE TV.

 Background

 On May 23, 2020, Hana Kimura committed suicide at age 22.

 Early that morning, Kimura posted self-harm images on Twitter and Instagram while sharing some of the hateful comments she received.
 In late 2020 and early 2021, the Tokyo Metropolitan Police arrested and charged multiple men for the cyberbullying that contributed to Hana's death.

 In January 2022, it was reported that the second memorial show will materialize on further notice.
 The event was later scheduled for May 23, on the same date as the previous event from 2021.
 On May 14, 2022, Yu Ishino reached out via YouTube to announce that he will work as an ambassador at the event.